-OHE's financial aid division did eventually post the September 2022 SFA-FTG to the OHE public website.
+OHE's Financial Aid Division did eventually post the September 2022 SFA-FTG to the OHE public website.
 However, FTG's primary contact reminded the audit staff that there had been various versions of the manual and guidance to schools had morphed over time.
-Therefore, while a reviewer must still document any findings and concerns, they will also need to work closely with the FTG staff member to determine which items should be retained in an audit report.
+Therefore, while an auditor must still document any findings and concerns, they will also need to work closely with the FTG staff member to determine which items should be retained in an audit report.